Child and Adolescent Assessment Services

 Your child will then attend the assessment session with the assessing psychologist.
 The number and type of assessments required will be tailored to your child’s individual concerns and needs and will be informed by the initial intake session.
 Assessments are conducted in a relaxed environment using standardised tools.

-Step 5: The Deep Dive
+Step 5: Deep Dive

 Your psychologist will then take a deep dive, spending many hours reviewing your intake and assessment sessions thoroughly and completely.
 They will then formulate your written report, recommendations and feedback session.